prathamesh-p11/VersionControlSystem/README.md

 ###Use Case Title: Create Repository
 **Tag-line**: Create a repository for the given project source tree (including all its files and their folder paths) within the project.
 **Summary**: The user needs to keep track of various snapshots of their project.
 (OTOH, different projects should be kept in different repositories.)
 Each project source tree snapshot includes the currentstate of each file in their project tree at  that specific moment during project development.
 In order to keep track of each snapshot, we create a repository (repo) in the given target folder and copy a snapshop of the source tree from the given project source tree root folder.
 The entire project source tree folder (including its root folder) is replicated within (and immediately under) the target repository root folder.
-Additionally, on creation of the repository, a snapshot manifest (i.e., a snapshot summary) for this command is created listing the command particulars (i.e., the ìcommand lineî used), the date and time of the command, and for each project source file a line describing that source file (AKA that artifact) in the project source tree along with its project folder's relative path.
+Additionally, on creation of the repository, a snapshot manifest (i.e., a snapshot summary) for this command is created listing the command particulars (i.e., the ‚Äúcommand line‚Äù used), the date and time of the command, and for each project source file a line describing that source file (AKA that artifact) in the project source tree along with its project folder's relative path.
 Because we expect, eventually, to store more than one artifact of each project file within the project's VCS repository, we put the artifact (the source file snapshot) of a file under a new (non-project) leaf folder, where the leaf folder is given the file's name and the artifact gets an artifact ID (a code name).
 Note the contents of the artifact file is the same as its corresponding project source file snapshot.
 The leaf folder appears in the repository in same relative position as its corresponding file appears in the project source folder.
 The artifact ID format is described below.

 **Simplifying assumptions**: